laravel/docs/upgrade.md

 ### Eloquent

-#### The `belongsTo` Method
+#### The `belongsToMany` Method

-If you are overriding the `belongsTo` method on your Eloquent model, you should update your method signature to reflect the addition of new arguments:
+If you are overriding the `belongsToMany` method on your Eloquent model, you should update your method signature to reflect the addition of new arguments:

     /**
      * Define a many-to-many relationship.